nihal6674/TechClub/README.md

 step-1] make a folder in the desktop and open that folder in vscode

-step-2] open the vscode terminal and run   cd TechEnthusiast-club-website
+step-2] open the vscode terminal and run   cd TechClub

 step-3] now run the command npm install